 Tracking protein-protein interactions in innate immune cells.
 Left: Surface expression of C5aR (green) on unstimulated human macrophages.
 Centre: Activation of C5aR with inflammatory protein C5a induces internalisation and formation of endosome with Rab5a (red).
 Right: Genetic deletion of Rab5a blocks C5aR internalisation and downstream inflammatory responses.

 Credit: Kai-Chen Wu

 “Visualizing both a surface protein on human innate immune cells and key signalling proteins inside the cells allows us to understand how a protein in the blood causes inflammation in an organism.”

 Innate immune cells provide the first line of defence against infection and injury.
-Innate immune cells include mast cells, eosinophils, monocytes, macrophages, neutrophils, dendritic cells and NK cells.
+They include mast cells, eosinophils, monocytes, macrophages, neutrophils, dendritic cells and Natural Killer (NK) cells.
 Some innate immune cells reside in our tissues and are exposed to the environment, others are recruited to tissues in response to infection or injury.
 Imaging CoE researchers also study epithelial cells that form a physical, chemical and immunological barrier on tissue surfaces (skin, lungs, gastrointestinal tract, organs, blood vessels) exposed to the environment.
 These cells are the first point of contact with infectious organisms and environmental stress.
 Collectively, they monitor changes to tissues and maintain them in a healthy state, quickly identifying threats and eliminating them along with damaged cells.

 PROF. DAVID FAIRLIE